General regulations and guidelines

 The Forest Recreation Regulation enables law enforcement officers to issue tickets and/or require a court appearance for contravention of the regulations.
 Offenders could face fines of up to $1000 per violation.

-If you see activities that are not in alignment with the regulation of a PLUZ please contact the local SRD office.
+If you see activities that are not in alignment with the regulation of a PLUZ please contact the local AEP office.

 Lead by example and encourage others to recreate responsibly.

 Are there exceptions that may permit motorized vehicle access in Public Land Use Zones that have restrictions in place?

 - Restrictions do not apply to vehicles involved in government resource management activities or vehicles used to transport sick, injured or deceased persons.
 Such motorized vehicles may be used in restricted areas.

 - Some motorized vehicles used by trappers are allowed within the limits of registered trapping areas.
 A permit is required and timing restrictions apply.